 You can still focus on some of the same body parts, but you’ll need to adjust how you work with your dog.
 You don’t need special training before you do Reiki on your dog.
 You can apply your skills as long as you know how to do Reiki in general.

 Reiki can be an excellent way to help your dog with pain or anxiety.
 However, it’s not something you should use to replace traditional treatments.
 If your vet prescribes pain medication for your dog, you should continue to give that.

 Regular Reiki sessions can help your dog get even more results when treating a condition.
-If you perform reiki on your dog each week, they may show amazing improvements.
-But you shouldn’t rely on reiki as your dog’s main or only form of treatment.
+If you perform Reiki on your dog each week, it may show remarkable improvements.
+But it would be best if you didn’t rely on Reiki as your dog’s main or only form of treatment.

 You Can Connect With Your Dog

-If you’ve been looking for a way to bond with your dog, reiki may be just what you need.
-Doing reiki on your dog can give you two a chance to connect in a unique way.
-You can give your dog some special attention, and you can help them get the energy they need.
+Reiki may be just what you need if you’ve been looking for a way to bond with your dog.
+Reiki on your dog can give you two a chance to connect uniquely.
+You can give your dog special attention and help them get the energy they need.

-If your dog loves the sessions, they’ll want to come back for more.
-Your dog may end up getting closer to you than if you didn’t do reiki.
-So even if your dog doesn’t have a medical condition, reiki can benefit your relationship.
+If your dog loves the sessions, they’ll want to return for more.
+Your dog may get closer to you than if you didn’t do Reiki.
+So even if your dog doesn’t have a medical condition, Reiki can benefit your relationship.

 Doing Reiki on your dog can work surprisingly well.
 The healing can help your dog if they have an acute or chronic health condition.
 But it can also help your dog’s mood and overall well-being.
 Keep these things in mind when choosing where and how to do Reiki on your dog.